-- What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective? - The Sub-Fund solely invests in companies with either: - Revenues exceeding 50% from products or services that contributes to the attainment of the Sustainable Development Goals (as defined in the 2030 Agenda), or - Revenues exceeding 25% from products or services and Capital expenditure that exceeds 75% that contributes to the attainment of the Sustainable Development Goals (as defined in the 2030 Agenda), while - not causing Significant harm and practicing Good governance - 0% exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons). - The Sub-Fund avoids investment in companies involved in violations of UN Global Compact principles or OECD Guidelines for Multinational Enterprises, and where constructive engagement is limited.
+- The Sub-Fund solely invests in companies with either: - Revenues exceeding 50% from products or services that contributes to the attainment of the Sustainable Development Goals (as defined in the 2030 Agenda), or - Revenues exceeding 25% from products or services and Capital expenditure that exceeds 75% that contributes to the attainment of the Sustainable Development Goals (as defined in the 2030 Agenda), while - o not causing Significant harm and practicing Good governance - 0% exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons). - The Sub-Fund avoids investment in companies involved in violations of UN Global Compact principles or OECD Guidelines for Multinational Enterprises, and where constructive engagement is limited.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 All binding elements are checked both pre- and post-trade and reported in the monthly risk committee.